racket/rhombus/shrubbery/0000-shrubbery.md

 conditional forms (such a `if`, `cond`, and `match`) are important and common.
 A distinct, pleasant, and uniform pattern for conditionals deserves direct support in the notation.

+Shrubbery notation would be consistent and without ambiguity if we drop the requrement to precede indentation with `:` or `|`.
+Requiring a preceding `:` or `|` is a kind of consistency check to enable better and earlier errors when indentation goes wrong.

 A full shrubbery-notation design should incorporate `at-exp` notation, too (where `@` escapes return to shrubbery notation instead of